 |Stage 1 Project||20|

 |Existentialism and the Self||20|

 |Ancient Philosophy I: From the Pre-Socratics to Plato||10|

 |Ancient Philosophy II: Aristotle and Beyond||10|

-You'll study materialism and idealism by looking at Kant, and philosophers after Kant.
-Optional modules cover a range of topics from ethics in the modern world, to the philosophy of contemporary art and technology.
-You'll encounter theories of postmodernism/poststructuralism, philosophy and culture, feminism and the philosophy of science.
-You’ll also undertake your individual project throughout the year - your chance to explore a topic of your choosing and apply the philosophy you have studied.
+Optional modules cover a range of topics from ethics in the modern world and in relation to political problems, to Italian philosophy and the philosophy of contemporary art and technology.
+You’ll also have the opportunity to choose options in feminist philosophy and the philosophy of science.
+You’ll undertake your individual project throughout the year - your chance to explore a topic of your choosing and apply the philosophy you have studied.

 |Ethics and the Modern World||20|